Jassssz/Jassssz.github.io/_pages/about.md

 ---

-Yunyi (Jason) Zhu is currently a third-year PhD candidate at the UNSW School of Civil and Environment.
+Yunyi (Jason) Zhu is currently a third-year PhD candidate at the UNSW School of Civil and Environmental Engineering, supervised by [Prof. T. David Waite](https://www.unsw.edu.au/staff/david-waite) and [Dr. Yuan Wang](https://www.unsw.edu.au/staff/yuan-wang).

-His recent research focuses on the development of ML-driven, AR/VR-enabled Digital Twins for performance prediction and optimization of environmental technologies, with a specific emphasis on time-series modelling and causal inference of performance deterioration during long-term field operations.
-His lifelong motivation is to utilize the skills and technologies to transform how humans perceive and interact with the environment and the world.
+His recent research focuses on developing ML-driven, AR/VR-enabled Digital Twins for performance prediction and optimization of environmental technologies, with a particular emphasis on time-series modeling and causal inference of performance deterioration during long-term operations of water and wastewater treatment plants.

+His lifelong motivation is to leverage skills and technology to transform how humans perceive and interact with the environment and the world.